 This course exposes students to aspects of graphic design, architectural and environmental studies, computer aided drawing (CAD) and other digital imaging processes.
 It is a course ideally suited to students wanting to enter the graphics, design and architectural professions.
 Extensive training in drafting, modelling and animations on a range of industry standard platforms are used during this course.
-(Materials for major projects may in some cases need to be funded by individual students undertaking such projects).
-Each unit in this course has a value of 1.
+(Materials for some projects may need to be funded by the student.)